 What is Cisco Type 7?

 Type 7 is a reversible encoding method using a weak algorithm.
-It obfuscates passwords but does not provide real security.
+It obfuscates passwords but is not secure.

 What are Cisco password types?